Admissions Review

 • Each application typically gets read by 2 officers before going to committee.

-• International AOs often visit Korea each year for school visits and info sessions.
+• International AOs often travel abroad each year for school visits and info sessions.

-• AOs are NOT faculty — they're admissions professionals, often relatively young, often former students of the school.
+• AOs are NOT faculty.
+They are admissions professionals, often relatively young, often former students of the school.

 Who reads your application

 The reader of your Common App is not a professor, not a dean, not the president of the university.
-It's an admissions officer (AO) — a full-time staff member of the admissions office whose job is to evaluate applicants and recommend admit/deny decisions.
+It is an admissions officer (AO), a full-time staff member of the admissions office whose job is to evaluate applicants and recommend admit/deny decisions.

 Most US colleges divide the applicant pool by region, and each region is handled by one or two specific officers.
-For Korean students, your application is most likely read by:
+For international students, your application is most likely read by:

-• A "Korea region" or "East Asia" or "Asia-Pacific" officer at large schools
+• An "East Asia" or "Asia-Pacific" or "International" officer at large schools

-• A general "international" officer at smaller schools that don't subdivide
+• A general "international" officer at smaller schools that do not subdivide

-• Sometimes a Korean-American officer (some schools intentionally hire native speakers for major regions)
+• Sometimes an officer who speaks your language (some schools intentionally hire native speakers for major regions)

-This regional system means the same person — or pair of people — reads every Korean applicant to that school.
-They develop an expert eye for Korean high schools, the Korean grading system, the kinds of activities Korean students typically do, and the difference between strong and average Korean applicants.
+This regional system means the same person, or pair of people, reads every applicant from your country applying to that school.
+They develop an expert eye for your country's high schools, grading systems, typical activities, and the difference between strong and average applicants from your region.

 What they do all day

-During peak reading season (December through February), an AO reads 50–80 applications per day.
-With weekends and prep time stripped out, that's 10–20 minutes per application.
+During peak reading season (December through February), an AO reads 50-80 applications per day.
+With weekends and prep time stripped out, that is 10-20 minutes per application.
 Within those minutes, they:

 1. Skim the transcript and test scores to calibrate against the school's median